marmelab/react-admin/docs/Edit.md

 - `'list'`: redirect to the List view (the default)
 - `'show'`: redirect to the Show view
 - `false`: do not redirect
+- A function `(resource, id, data) => string` to redirect to different targets depending on the record

 ```jsx
 const PostEdit = () => (